Chief Executive Officer

 Heller Shoop has dedicated her 30-year career to supporting individuals with disabilities to live and thrive in their communities.
 Twenty of those years were spent at MAB Community Services, first as a Program Support Director and later as the Director of Adult Disability Services between 1995 – 2015.
 She returns to MAB from her most recent post as Director of Acquired Brain Injury Waivers for the Department of Developmental Service’s Metro Region.
 Heller holds a master’s in Human Services Administration from the University of Massachusetts at Boston.

 Executive Director, Massachusetts Association for the Blind and Visually Impaired

-Prior to coming to MABVI, Outwater studied acoustic physics, audio engineering and vocal performance, but as a blind acoustician and audio engineer, she found the music industry largely inaccessible technologically, and set out to change it, establishing the first collegiate program to teach recording sciences and music technology to blind musicians.
-Outwater also spent fifteen years in the digital accessibility fields since then, consulting for small businesses, helping make products and services digitally accessible.
+Prior to coming to MABVI, Outwater studied acoustic physics, audio engineering, and vocal performance, but as a blind acoustician and audio engineer, she found the music industry largely inaccessible technologically and set out to change it, establishing the first collegiate program to teach recording sciences and music technology to blind musicians.
+Outwater also spent fifteen years in the digital accessibility fields since then, consulting for small businesses, and helping make products and services digitally accessible.
 Her background is in user experience and project management, and she specializes in multiple disability intersectionality.